gatsbyjs/gatsby/docs/docs/global-css.md

 ### Adding classes to components

-Since `class` is a reserved word in JavaScript, you'll have to use the `className` prop instead.
+Since `class` is a reserved word in JavaScript, you'll have to use the `className` prop instead, which will render as the browser-supported `class` attribute in your HTML output.

 ```jsx
 <button className="primary">Click me</button>